-We have come so far already.
-Your mail runs digitally, your parcels are looked after by the (smart) parcel box, and your visitors are screened and welcomed by your virtual receptionist.
+Your mail is digitally delivered, parcels are distributed via the parcel machine, and visitors are greeted by your visitor management system.
 But what about the phones?
-This is also easy to solve.
-You’ve probably noticed it yourself: most calls are taken directly on a mobile phone or by the employee’s phone?
-The remaining incoming calls can be answered by a call centre.
+Most calls today are made directly to the employee’s mobile phone or other device.
+The remaining incoming calls can be answered perfectly by a call centre.
 Employees receive an email and can call back when it suits them.
-This cost is also limited because you only pay for each phone call.
+This cost is also limited because you only pay by the phone call.

 Step 7.
-Re-deploy your receptionist to more valuable tasks
+Let your receptionist perform valuable tasks